 Insurance risk refers to the potential financial loss to the Issuer that may arise where the amount, timing and/or frequency of benefit and/or premium payments under insurance or reinsurance contracts are different than expected.
 Insurance risk is distinct from those risks covered by other parts of the Issuer's risk management framework (e.g., credit, market and operational risk) where those risks are ancillary to, or accompany, the risk transfer.
-The Issuer's five insurance sub-risks are: morbidity, mortality, longevity, policyholder behavior (lapse), and travel risk.
+The Issuer's main insurance sub-risks are: morbidity, mortality, longevity, policyholder behaviour (lapse), and travel risk.
+In addition, the Issuer is subject to expense risk, which is the exposure to the variability in future expenses that are expected to be incurred in serving insurance contracts.
 Insurance risk may negatively impact the Issuer's financial performance and condition.
-See a description of the Issuer's insurance business on pages 49 to 52 of the 2023 MD&A incorporated by reference into the Base Prospectus.
+See a description of the Issuer's insurance business on pages 52 to 54 of the 2024 MD&A incorporated by reference into the Base Prospectus.

-3. Operational risk
+2.5 Operational risk